How to sell property effectively in Bury

 Is there a productive time of year to sell a house in Bury?

-The short answer to this question is no. There is no clear evidence to prove that a link exists between the time of year and average selling prices.
+The short answer to this question is no. There is no clear evidence to prove that a link exists between the year and average selling prices.
 Homes sold in winter don’t attract higher prices than those sold during the summer – and vice versa.
-And while demand does ebb and flows throughout the course of the average year, there is no evidence that increased demand always results in higher prices.
+And while demand does ebb and flows throughout the course of the average year, no evidence of increased demand always results in higher prices.
 Even if there was, predicting when demand for homes will be at its highest is an almost impossible task.
-According to data on the Home website, the busiest month of the year to November 2015 for house sales in Bury was June, but you just can’t rely on this statistic repeating in the future.
+According to data on the Home website, the busiest month of the year to November 2015 for house sales in Bury was June, but you can’t rely on this statistic repeating in the future.

 If you want to use the time of year to your advantage, you can appeal to the seasonal priorities of house buyers by making changes to your home.
 Some subtle changes to decor, layout and features in line with the current season might make your home appeal to a much wider audience.
 In the summer, this might mean making the most of your gardens.
 In the winter, making the most of the energy-efficiency measures might be the best option.